 Razorfish Australia Website

-This is the website for Razorfish Australia (RFAU) at the time I completed my modifications.
+This is the website for Razorfish Australia (RFAU) at the time I completed my modifications, carried out as part of my internship (2013/2014).
 I was initially tasked with integrating a Web Service (WS), which provides access to a centralised HR management system, with the RFAU Careers Page (‘Work With Us’).

 At the most basic level, this involved developing a php snippet plugin which queried the WS for active Job Vacancies matching the RFAU Organisation ID and stored all the returned vacancies in a data storage object (or optionally an array) for later use on the page which included the snippet/plugin.